By Jennifer McManus, RD, LDN, CDCES

 Coconut oil and palm oil also contain high amounts of saturated fats.

-In order to limit your intake of saturated fats, choose leaner meats such as:
+In order to limit your intake of saturated fats, choose leaner meats such as chicken, turkey, and lean beef.

 Healthy fats